Max1mmus/Music-player-app/README.md

 ### Current Features :

-* Custom made play/pause button
+* Custom made play/pause button;
-* Progress bar
+* Progress bar;
-* Current song - track time
+* Current song - track time;
-* Click on playlist items to play or change a song.
+* Click on playlist items to play or change a song;
-* Click on play button to toggle play/pause on a current song.
+* Click on play button to toggle play/pause on a current song;
-* Click on next/previous button to play next/previous song on playlist.
+* Click on next/previous button to play next/previous song on playlist;
+* Volume control;
+* Click on volume icon to toggle between mute/unmute;

 #### Visual :